MathiasThinsz/SeatingRandomizer/README.md

 Please help me out with creating a table seating randomizer!

 I would like to have an application helping me do the table seating at larger parties!
-I'd like an application randomizing the seats and here are the feature requests for version 1.0:
+Think a wedding with 50-100 guests.
+Everyone changes tables after each course and everybody sits with different guests at each course.
+I'd like an application randomizing the seats!
+Please help me develop one using this repo.
+Here are the feature requests for version 1.0:

 # Specification
 ## Input variables: